jrburke/amdefine/README.md

 if (typeof define !== 'function') { var define = require('amdefine')(module) }
 ```

-**Only use these snippets** for loading amdefine.
+**Only use these snippets** when loading amdefine.
 If you preserve the basic structure,
 with the braces, it will be stripped out when using the [RequireJS optimizer](#optimizer).

 You can add spaces, line breaks and even require amdefine with a local path, but